ahmedkrdzalic/chat-app-backend/README.md

 - I would add even more comments (but it is pretty simple app so I think that it is not necessary, and variable names are pretty self-explanatory)
 - I would add some more error handling
 - I would use API keys for the mongo and redis connection URIs
+- At the end, the deployment of the app made me change a logic of socket.io auth and it is not the best solution, but it works for this occasion (I would definitely consider different approach for the real app)

 Note: